coherent-research/mts-documentation/mts-api-spec.md

 ## test-request command

 The test-request command is used to request a new meter test.

-The test-request command will use an HTTP POST message and the command parameters will be sent in the body of the message as a JSON object.
-If the request is accepted the HTTP response will have a status code 200 and the response parameters will be sent in the body of the message as a JSON object.
+A unique Test Id will be returned which can be used query the test status.

 ### JSON Command Parameters